What is Ransomware?

 How did ransomware evolve?

 Fast forward to 2017.
 WannaCry and NotPetya, two devastating ransomware attacks, wreaked havoc on large corporations and government entities.
-The unique thing about these attacks, other than showing how fragile the internet is, was that these attacks used zero-day vulnerabilities to move laterally between computers on the network in a virulent way, infecting and rendering every machine it encountered completely useless.
-A lot was written about NotPetya and WannaCry, but we know today that the motives behind these attacks were related to cyberattacks initiated by a nation-state adversary.
+The unique thing about these attacks, other than showing how fragile the internet is, was that these attacks spread rapidly by exploiting vulnerabilities in the Windows Server Message Block (SMB) protocol, allowing the malware to propagate automatically across networks in a virulent way.
+A lot was written about NotPetya and WannaCry, and subsequent investigations attributed WannaCry to North Korea’s Lazarus Group and NotPetya to Russian state-linked actors.

 These ransomware attacks then started being used by crimeware groups, which until that point were mostly focused on using malware like Zeus (and all of its variants) to breach people’s bank accounts to siphon money.
 This was often a long, complicated, and risky operation – especially when it came to actually receiving the money.
 Until now, the prevailing belief was just that it could be easier to target only large corporations and blackmail them into sending large amounts of money in bitcoin, which made ransomware more of a corporate threat that needs to worry CISOs, but not necessarily unsuspecting private citizens.